 This site is for people involved with or interested in interactive documentary.
 We call this work “i-docs” – a term coined by Sandra Gaudenzi who was one of the co-founders of the i-Docs project.
 The website is a space for news, analysis and dialogue between practitioners, researchers, students and enthusiasts – a place where we hope you can learn, reflect and expand your understanding of the field.
 The website is run on a community model.
 If you would like to contribute a post on the aesthetic, ethical, political or business aspects of i-docs then we would like to hear from you.
 We welcome shorter news-based posts as well as longer academic work and dissemination of research – contact i-Docs for more information.

 The i-Docs website is one arm of the i-Docs project which is a research strand within the Digital Cultures Research Centre at UWE Bristol. i-Docs began with a Symposium – the first dedicated to interactive documentary – convened by Judith Aston, Jon Dovey and Sandra Gaudenzi in March 2011.
-With three further i-Docs Symposia have since been held (with Mandy Rose included as convenor), in 2012, 2014 and 2016 – with the next edition planned for 2018.
+Four further i-Docs Symposia have since been held (with Mandy Rose included as convenor), in 2012, 2014, 2016, and the most recent in March 2018.
 Meanwhile the website and Facebook group have developed to become key UK resources in the field.
 Alongside the symposium and website we also run a range of events within the i-Docs Presents strand.

 What is an “i-doc”?

 You will find a number of definitions and points-of-view on what constitutes an interactive documentary.

 At this point in the development of this fast-moving field we feel that it is important to have an expansive definition that can embrace the many different kinds of work that are emerging.
 The i-Docs site includes coverage of projects that you may find elsewhere described as web-docs, transmedia documentaries, serious games, cross-platform docs, locative docs, docu-games, pervasive media.